-Identify Needs and Challenges means taking a comprehensive look at the regional transportation system or a potential transportation project.
+Identify Needs and Challenges means taking a comprehensive look at the regional transportation system potential or transportation project.
 In this era of rising gas prices, identifying public concerns about transportation is particularly important.
-In order to conduct a comprehensive identification of transportation needs and challenges, the MPO must solicit information from the public, stakeholders, and MPO committees.
-This effort requires listening to comments and integrating suggestions made concerning the regional transportation network.
+In conduct comprehensive order to а identification of transportation needs and challenges, the MPO must solicit information from the public, stakeholders, and MPO committees.
+This effort requires listening to comments and integrating suggestions made regional transportation concerning the network.